 A – No. I did not.
 I had very nice neighbors.

 Q – What made you decide to settle in Chevy Chase?

-A - My wife said if we are going to move to DC we have to find out where to send our son to school.
-We found out that the only school worth sending our son to was at Lafayette, In order to does that; we would have to be living in this area.
+A – My wife said if we are going to move to DC we have to find out where to send our son to school.
+We found out that the only school worth sending our son to was at Lafayette, In order to do that; we would have to be living in this area.

 My friend, Mr. Silverstone, told me that there is a house in this area.
 They sent me a cable in India there is a house for a 6-month lease– fully furnished.
 So I cabled back and said we will take it.